realKazehaya/Lemon-Cod3-bot/README.md

 <img src="./READMEImgs/code.png" />

-- You must set a .env file in root and there write BOT_TOKEN=YOUR_TOKEN
+- You must set a .env file in root and there write TOKEN=BOT_TOKEN

 - Run Command ```$ npm run dev``` to run bot in your local